preames/public-notes/unintended-instructions.rst

 The length of the alignment sled can be reduced in many cases as we only need to unify the instruction stream containing the targeted unintended instruction and the intended instruction stream.
 A particularly interesting special case is when the unintended instruction makes up a suffix of the intended one.
 Such cases can commonly arise when unintended instructions are embedded in immediates or relative displacements.

 As an example, consider the instruction ``or eax, 0x29ae0ffa`` which encodes as ``0dfa0fae29``.
 The suffix of this encoding is ``0fae29`` which is ``xrstor [rcx]``.
-If we're looking to use PKEY for sanboxing purposes, we can simply insert a check sequence to confirm the expected value is still in the pkru register at this point.
+If we're looking to use PKEY for sandboxing purposes, we can simply insert a check sequence to confirm the expected value is still in the pkru register at this point.

-I haven't seen this approach used previously in the literature.
+I haven't seen this approach used previously in the literature as a rewriting strategy, but it was pointed out me that the manually written callgates in the Erim paper (see Listing 1) use this approach.
+That may very well be where I got the idea.

 Pre Setup/Post Checking
 +++++++++++++++++++++++

-A variant of the post align and check technique which can accelerate the check sequence is to scavenge a register whose value is consumed by the unintended instruction, pin it to a known value in the intended stream, and then check that value after the post-align sequence.
+A variant of the post-align and check technique which can accelerate the check sequence is to scavenge a register whose value is consumed by the unintended instruction, pin it to a known value in the intended stream, and then check that value after the post-align sequence.
 The idea is that the unintended instruction must fall down into that check, and if the value matches the expected value, we can reason about the path taken.
 Let me given a concrete example in terms of ``wrpkru`` to make this easier to follow.

 Our intended instruction will be ``or eax, -0x10fef006`` which encodes ``wrpkru`` as it's suffix.
 If we can scavenge either ECX or EDX, we can set them to a non-zero value.  ``wrkpru`` will fault if either register is anything other than zero.
 After the intended instruction, we can check to see if our scavenged register is non-zero.
 If it is, we know we'd only reached the check through the intended instruction stream.